samKaranth/travel-agent/README.md

 ***A conversational AI bot for personalized travel recommendations and tips.***

 ## 🚀 About the Project
 The Travel Advisor Chatbot is a smart and friendly virtual assistant designed to provide tailored travel advice.
-Built using cutting-edge Natural Language Processing (NLP) techniques, this chatbot offers:
+Built using cutting-edge Large Language Model (LLM), this chatbot offers:
 - Destination Recommendations: Popular places, seasonal suggestions.
 - Travel Guidelines: Packing tips, visa requirements, and more.
 - Activity Ideas: Adventure sports, sightseeing, and relaxation options.
-- Accommodation Tips: Luxury hotels, budget stays, and local experiences.
 With a conversational design, it ensures a seamless and enjoyable user experience.

 ## ✨ Features